WSOF Champ Rick Glenn Reveals Reason for 2013 Absence, Talks 1st Title DefenseAugust 27, 2014

 Glenn’s abilities might also have come as a surprise to Karakhanyan.
 During the rest period between the second and third rounds, a doctor stopped the contest when Karakhanyan said he couldn’t adequately breathe.
 Freshly cracked ribs were the culprit.
 Suddenly, the fight was over.

-But in a way, the doctor’s stoppage was fitting for Glenn.
-It happened so quickly, so quietly, so anticlimactically, people weren't sure what was happening or who was behind it.
-Once again, Glenn had been where he needed to be and done what he needed to do, and the crowd was silent at the end.
+But in a way, the doctor’s stoppage was fitting for the introverted Glenn.
+It happened so quickly, so quietly, so anticlimactically, people weren't sure what was happening or even who was behind it.
+Once again, Glenn had been where he needed to be and done what he needed to do.
+No fanfare.
+Just the result.

 “I was like ‘Heck yeah,’” Glenn recalled feeling as his hand went up.
 “I had proved people wrong.”